 What are the frequently used commands in SPSS?

 Command in SPSS is the way to open files, edit data, generate results and save files using its syntax window.
 Although you can do these things using drop-down menus, syntax makes them easier.
-Sometimes it’s possible to generate results using a simple command in syntax whereas generating the same result using drop-down menus is very difficult.
+Sometimes it becomes easier to generate results using a simple command in syntax.
+On the other hand generating the same result using drop-down menus is very difficult.
 Use of syntax also saves your time.
 It’s just the matter of opening the syntax editor, writing the command and running it.
 Writing commands means writing a set of rules.
 Today we are going to discuss about some frequently used commands in SPSS.

 How to create a new syntax for frequently used commands?